 IP TAKE: The Best Buy Foundation gives its grants to both national and community-centric organizations that provide technology skills to teens, placing specific emphasis on college and career readiness for underserved populations.
-An important caveat: Make sure your organization and program work is within 50 miles of a Best Buy location to qualify for a grant.
+Grantseeking organizations and programs must operate within 50 miles of a Best Buy location to qualify for a grant.